 Scenario 1: Collector

-- Purchases San Marino gold coins
+Purchases San Marino gold coins for rarity and long-term collectible appeal.

 Scenario 2: Tourist Buyer

-- Buys gold jewelry locally
+Buys gold jewelry locally while visiting.

-Outcome: Convenient but higher premium
+Outcome: Convenient purchase, but often higher premium.

 Scenario 3: Serious Investor